-The Center for Advanced Digestive Care (CADC) at NewYork-Presbyterian/Weill Cornell Medical Center provides services to children with digestive disorders, primarily through NewYork-Presbyterian/Phyllis & David Komansky Center for Children's Health — one of the nation's leading centers for the diagnosis and treatment of childhood diseases.
+The Center for Advanced Digestive Care (CADC) at NewYork-Presbyterian/Weill Cornell Medical Center provides services to children with digestive disorders, primarily through NewYork-Presbyterian Komansky Children's Hospital — one of the nation's leading centers for the diagnosis and treatment of childhood diseases.
 Our goal is to take care of the "whole" child through a comprehensive understanding of how digestive disease affects not only a child's health, but his or her daily life as well.

 Our pediatric digestive care program focuses on the specialized needs of children from infancy through adolescence and into young adulthood.
 We offer the latest and most effective treatment options and preventive strategies to achieve the best possible outcome for every child in our care.

 As we work to get your child well, we strive to create a safe and comforting environment, fostering health and healing and working in partnership with you to help you better understand your child's illness.